 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-As the economy attempts to recover after a rough 2020, airlines, hotels and banks are working to entice travelers to come back into the fold and start spending again.
+In an effort to bounce back to full form in 2021, airlines, hotels and banks are working to entice travelers to come back into the fold and start spending again.

 One of the ways they are doing this is through credit cards, and we are consistently seeing some massive credit card bonuses show up.
 Earning credit card welcome bonuses is the easiest and quickest way to earn free travel, so with bigger than ever bonuses, consumers should seriously consider the potential value their next credit card will provide them.

 This page will track the biggest card welcome bonuses currently available and we’ll only display cards with bonuses that are worth $1,000 or more.

 We’ll update this resource as soon as we get wind of new bonuses, so make sure to bookmark it and check frequently.
 You can also subscribe to our newsletter for updates sent directly to your inbox.
 We’ll even tell you when bonuses are disappearing, so you’ll never miss a deal.

 One high-value offer we’re excited to call out is the Chase Sapphire Preferred Card welcome bonus, for which you’ll earn a whopping 100,000 points when you spend $4,000 on purchases within the first three months from account opening.
 These points can be cashed out for $1,000, or they can be redeemed for $1,250 in travel through the Chase Travel Portal.
 What’s more, they can also be worth $1,700+ when you transfer them to Chase travel partners, as we estimate Chase points value to be 1.7 cents each when redeemed this way.
 More on this card and its amazing welcome bonus appears below.

 Welcome bonuses from credit cards are the fastest and easiest way to earn large sums of points, miles or cash back.